-Berklee College of Music Class of 2021, dual major in Bass Performance and Jazz Composition with a minor in Musical Theater Writing I have been playing electric and upright bass for 12 years and have experience playing all styles of music.
+Berklee College of Music Class of 2021, dual major in Bass Performance and Jazz Composition I have been playing electric and upright bass for 13 years and have experience playing all styles of music.
 I have very strong sight reading abilities and have been praised for my melodic and foundational bass lines.

 Interview with Beth McPherson

 Q: What do you like most about your job?

 A: I get to do what I love, of course.
 It can be challenging, for sure, but every time I'm presented with a challenge, I know that I'm improving my skills and getting better at my craft.
 As long as I have a bass in my hands, I'm happy, no matter what I'm doing or what kind of music I'm playing.

 Q: What was your career path?
 How long have you been doing this?

 A: I started playing bass when I was 10 years old.
 I got really into metal then, but the only music programs accessible to me were jazz and classical, so most of what I played was in line with that.
 I studied with Berklee Online in high school, which taught me how to write bass lines in many different styles and exposed me to more pop and R&B. From there, I went to Berklee College of Music, graduated with degrees in contemporary bass performance and jazz composition, and now here I am!